Lecture 14 – Context switching (Digital Systems)

 showing that it is passed as a parameter the process stack pointer of the process that is being suspended, and returns as a result the stack pointer for the process to be resumed.
 As we'll see later, the system_call function can decode the state of the suspended process to find out what system call (such as yield(), send(), receive()) was requested, and what its parameters were.

-Note: Update needed for changed micro:bian API.
+Note: Update made for changed micro:bian API.

 Here's an outline of the implementation of system_call.